CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a clear overview in the main file and well-signaled one-level-deep references to 11 separate reference files covering each capability area.
-Each section provides a quick start inline and points to detailed documentation for the full algorithm catalog.
+Excellent progressive disclosure with a clear overview in the main file and well-signaled one-level-deep references to 11 separate reference files.
+Each capability section includes a quick start inline and points to a detailed reference document.
+The reference documentation section at the end provides a clean index.

 3 / 3